 Low gain volume 20 – 35 – noise no

 Generally, both resolve at similar levels with good detail.
 The key difference is the N3 has a much lower output impedance rating for sensitive IEMs and will sound more focused on low to mids depth and body and the 4.8-ohm rated M2s is more neutral with cleaner mids and a forward treble focus showing off top-end energy and sparkle.

-On sensitive IEMs the M2s generally sounds a little cleaner and lighter than the N3 with a more linear and less aggressive low end, a bit more energy in the mids though not quite as smooth and slightly more sibilant in its vocal delivery.
-The N3 sounds the more planted of the two with a bit more sub-bass power and mid-bass warmth and less top end emphasis.
+On sensitive IEMs the M2s generally sound a little cleaner and lighter than the N3 with a more linear and less aggressive low end, a bit more energy in the mids though not quite as smooth, and slightly more sibilant in its vocal delivery.
+The N3 sounds the more planted of the two with a bit more sub-bass power and mid-bass warmth and less top-end emphasis.